YiYuDL/ChatMolData/README.md

 # ChatMolData

-Implementation of the Paper "[ChatMolData: a Multimodal Agent for Automatic Molecular Data Processing](https://chemrxiv.org/engage/chemrxiv/article-details/67320b507be152b1d0bcf7f3)" (upload chemrxiv) by Yi Yu and xx.
+Implementation of the Paper "[ChatMolData: a Multimodal Agent for Automatic Molecular Data Processing](https://chemrxiv.org/engage/chemrxiv/article-details/67320b507be152b1d0bcf7f3)" (upload chemrxiv) by Yi Yu et al..
 We assumed that the ChatMolData will bridge the gap between chemical experimenters and algorithm developers.

 <img src="example/TOC.png" width="100%" height="100%">